mulqueenr/mulqueenr.github.io/docs/MD anderson analysis/gccACT_wafergentest.md

 ```

 ### Generate Cooler matrices from pairix data
+Note: for some reason I switched between making "pairix" files and "pairs".
+I think they are pretty much the same so using pairs for this script.

 ```bash
 # Note that the input pairs file happens to be space-delimited, so we convert to tab-delimited with `tr`.
 dir="/volumes/seq/projects/gccACT/230612_MDAMB231_SKBR3_Wafergentest"